nerdschoolbergen/react/exercise-2/README.md

 );
 ```

-If the above function syntax looks funny to you, here's a more familiar version of the same:
+:book: If the above function syntax looks funny to you, here's a more familiar version of the same:

 ```jsx
 function Checkout (props) {